-Has anyone else been scammed by Dell with a "National Product Care Company" Dell Marketing L.P. service plan agreement.
-I never signed up for this but just got in the mail a notce that I was signed up and am paying $54.00.
-I am certain Dell will take this down immediately but I wanted to get the word out.
+Has anyone else been by Dell with a "National Product Care Company" Dell Marketing L.P. service plan agreement.
+I never signed up for this but just got in the mail a notice that I was signed up and am paying $54.00.

 Sorry to hear about that, but I've never heard of this.
 Who have you called about this?